CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 How fast does it run?
 -----------------------
     CoSMoMVPA_ is not a speed monster, but on our hardware (Macbook Pro early 2012) a searchlight using typical fMRI data takes one minute for simple analyses (correlation split-half), and a few minutes for more advanced analyses (classifier with cross-validation).
+The naive Bayes searchlights takes a few seconds for whole-brain fMRI per classification fold.
 Analyses on regions of interest are typically completed in seconds.

 What should I use as input for MVPA?
 ------------------------------------